 Health Indicator Report of Arthritis and Poor Mental Health

-Having a long term illness such as arthritis may contribute to stress, depression, and problems with emotions.
+Having a long-term illness such as arthritis may contribute to stress, depression, and problems with emotions.
 Adults with arthritis are limited in their everyday activities, have lower employment than those without arthritis, and have other chronic diseases such as diabetes or heart disease.^1^ All of these integrated factors may impact their mental and emotional well-being.
 In addition, poor mental health can exacerbate functional disabilities, affect adherence to treatment, and be a barrier to self-care.
 Health care providers can help by screening all adults with arthritis for depression, anxiety, and other emotional problems.
-Health care providers can also refer those suffering from arthritis and other chronic conditions to a Living Well with Chronic Disease Workshop or evidence-based exercise classes.
+Health care providers can also refer those suffering from arthritis and other chronic conditions to a Living Well with Chronic Disease Workshop or exercise classes that help participants learn techniques to deal with problems such as frustration, fatigue, pain and isolation and that improve their quality of life.
 These workshops are not meant to replace existing treatment, but rather to support it.
 Schedules and locations of the workshops and classes can be found at: [http://livingwell.utah.gov/].[[br]] [[br]] ---- 1.
 Centers for Disease Control and Prevention (2017, March 7).
 Arthritis in America.
 Retrieved from [https://www.cdc.gov/vitalsigns/pdf/2017-03-vitalsigns.pdf]

-Percentage of Utah Adults Reporting Seven or More Days of Poor Mental Health in the Past 30 Days With or Without Arthritis by Age, 2014-2016
+Percentage of Utah Adults Reporting Seven or More Days of Poor Mental Health in the Past 30 Days With or Without Arthritis by Age, 2015-2017 Combined Years

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health